jagdriver/SnakeFlash/README.md

 #### SnakeRule  <a name="snakerule"></a>
 SnakeRule are the background service that creates and updates the rule DB and also updates the rule DB ingredients.

-#### SnakeConfig  <a name="snakeconfig"></a>
-SnakeConfig are the Manager UI that configures the Swarm and Applications.
-There are also a UI for visualizing the Swarm Containers, and log files.

 #### SnakeConsole  <a name="snakeconsole"></a>
 SnakeConsole are the User UI, for creating Homes, Rooms and Accessories.